IgniteUI/help-topics/topics/04_Data-Sources/igDataSource/02_igDataSource_Binding_to_REST_Services.md

 # Binding igDataSource to REST Services

 ## Overview
-This document demonstrates how to bind REST services to the Ignite UI™ data source, or `igDataSource`, control.
-To show the true flexibility of the data source control, the included sample does not use the Ignite UI grid, or `igGrid`, control to render data to the user.
+This document demonstrates how to bind REST services to the %%ProductName%%™ data source, or `igDataSource`, control.
+To show the true flexibility of the data source control, the included sample does not use the %%ProductName%% grid, or `igGrid`, control to render data to the user.
 Instead you learn how to handle rendering manually directly from the data source.

 >**Note:** Using a manual rendering approach implies that you may use the `igDataSource` control to build your own data bound controls